 Green City enthusiastically welcomes the participation of parents as volunteers in the education program.
-Annually, volunteers will be required to successfully completed a background check before being allowed to volunteer.
+Annually, volunteers possibly working individually with students will be required to successfully completed a background check before being allowed to volunteer.
 Background checks take 3-5 days to process.
 Please plan ahead and accordingly.